List all Docker Images:

 Stop a docker container

-docker kill <container name>
+docker kill <container name>or

 docker build -t <tag name>